gumityolcu/DualXDA/README.md

-# DualXDA: Towards Sparse, Efficient and Explainable Data Attribution in Large AI Models
+# Sparse, Efficient and Explainable Data Attribution with DualXDA
-This repository implements the experiments for the paper **DualXDA: Towards Sparse, Efficient and Explainable Data Attribution in Large AI Models**
+This repository implements the experiments for the paper **Sparse, Efficient and Explainable Data Attribution with DualXDA**.

 **DualXDA** is a framework for sparse, efficient and explainable Data Attribution.
 It is comprised of two interlinked approaches for Dual Data Attribution (**DualDA**) and eXplainable Data Attribution (**XDA**):